The Nest

 This article will provide an overview of the program, including eligibility requirements for first-time homebuyers, the grant-claiming process, and expected availability dates.

 Not everyone is eligible for the $25,000 Down Payment Toward Equity Act 2021.
-To qualify, you must meet certain requirements.
+To qualify, you must meet specific requirements.
 We will go over these requirements to help you understand if you are eligible.

 If you wish to apply for the $25,000 Down Payment Equity Act, please note that the eligibility criteria will change as the Act evolves.